andrewwang247/radix-tree/README.md

 - whether or not the tree contains keys of the given prefix
 - the number of keys with the given prefix

+Since an empty string is a prefix for *all* strings, default behavior yields the expected container behavior for emptiness and size checking.
 These functions do *not* modify the container.

 ### Searching

 The `find` function returns an iterator to the key if it's contained in the tree.
-If `is_prefix` is set with `Trie::PREFIX_FLAG`, it returns an iterator to the first key that matches the prefix.

-This function does *not* modify the container.
+The `find_prefix` function returns an iterator to the first key that matches the prefix.
+These functions do *not* modify the container.

 ### Insertion